 developed and tested on Ubuntu Long Term Support (LTS) releases, but other

-Android in AOSP comes with a prebuilt version
+master branch of Android in AOSP comes with a prebuilt version

 Download previews, factory images, drivers, over-the-air (OTA) updates, and other blobs below.
 For details, see Obtaining proprietary binaries.